hashgraph/stablecoin-studio/sdk/README.md

 7. Run `npm run build` to build the SDK.
 8. Import and use the SDK.
 Or use one of the example projects under `/examples`

+## Before using

+The SDK supports both client-side and server-side implementations, keeping in mind that only one `NetworkMode` is currently available for each environment.

+On client-side applications, such as React, use `NetworkMode.HASHPACK`.
+On server-side applications, such as Node applications, use `NetworkMode.EOA` and supply the credentials.

 # Example (JS)